top of page

 • Is there a clear rationale for the work being undertaken?

-• What is a realistic timeframe to achieve your goals?
+• What is a realistic timeframe for achieving your goals?

 • Can you realistically engage with the process over time?